Home

 Taking a few chemical samples :

-If the conclusions are absolutely solid, reliable and allow no alternative interpretation (e.g. like a finger print or DNA testing)
+If the conclusions are absolutely solid, reliable and allow no alternative interpretation

-"I elaborate on this extensively in my report, maybe too extensive, because at that time I needed to wrap my head around it, and that wasn't a straight-forward process.
-The meandering chapter on this reflects the path my research took to finally get there.The challenge is how to get Fe2+ in a fully oxidated and moist environment, where almost all iron is present as Fe3+.
-Yes, it could be put in a nutshell much clearer.
-As to making a full scientific paper of experimental testing of the formation under conditions prevailing in moist brickwork, that requires lab conditions that are currently beyond my reach, and were in 1990-1992 as well."
+"To elaborate on this extensively in research The challenge is how to get Fe2+ in a fully oxidated and moist environment, where almost all iron is present as Fe3+.
+Resulting in a full scientific paper of experimental testing of the formation under conditions prevailing in moist brickwork, that requires lab conditions."

 Brickwork independently forensically analysed using Gas chromatography and Spectroscopic analysis investigate the residue (leaving a colorless or pale-blue liquid or gas with a bitter, almond-like odor).
-By microscopic chemical analysis Hydrogen cyanide which binds to Iron known as Ferric Ferrocyanide, accurate to 6 decimal points.
+By microscopic chemical analysis hydrogen cyanide (HCN) which binds to Iron known as Ferric Ferrocyanide, accurate to 6 decimal points.
 Also known as the formula Fe4[Fe(CN)6]3 aka "Prussian blue".

 Analytical chemistry is the branch of chemistry focused on identifying and quantifying the chemical components of substances, essentially answering "what is it?" (qualitative) and "how much is there?" (quantitative) in a sample, using powerful methods like spectroscopy, chromatography, and mass spectrometry to provide crucial data in forensics represented as :